-Your doctor may suggest using an over the counter pain reliever (see Medications).
+Your doctor may suggest using an over-the-counter pain reliever (see Medications).
 There are also alternative ways to treat the symptoms of ear infections and to prevent persistent and recurrent ear infections.
-For example, herbal ear drops and homeopathic remedies may help in treating or preventing ear infections.
+For example, herbal ear drops and homeopathic remedies may help treat or prevent ear infections.

 Applying a warm, moist cloth over the affected ear may help relieve pain.

-- Ear drops -- If your child has recurring ear infections, a perforated eardrum, or develops infection after ear tubes have been placed (see Surgery and Other Procedures), your doctor may prescribe antibiotic ear drops instead of oral antibiotics, to be used over a period of time such as a few months.
-If your child doesn't have ear tubes in place and doesn't have any drainage from the ear, your doctor may also prescribe anesthetic ear drops to relieve pain.
+- Ear drops.
+If your child has recurring ear infections, a perforated eardrum, or develops infection after ear tubes have been placed (see Surgery and Other Procedures), your doctor may prescribe antibiotic ear drops instead of oral antibiotics, to be used over a few months.
+If your child does not have ear tubes in place and does not have any drainage from the ear, your doctor may also prescribe anesthetic ear drops to relieve pain.

-- Ibuprofen, acetaminophen -- Ask your doctor about using over-the-counter oral medications for pain or fever, such as ibuprofen (Advil, Motrin) or acetaminophen (Tylenol).
-Children under 19 should not take aspirin, due to the risk of developing a rare but serious illness called Reye's syndrome.
+- Ibuprofen, acetaminophen.
+Ask your doctor about using over-the-counter oral medications for pain or fever, such as ibuprofen (Advil, Motrin) or acetaminophen (Tylenol).
+Children under 19 should not take aspirin, due to the risk of developing a rare but serious illness called Reye syndrome.

 Surgery and Other Procedures

-Drainage tubes (myringotomy) -- If your child has recurring ear infections that don't respond to antibiotics or if the fluid in the ear affects his hearing, your doctor may suggest putting in drainage tubes.
+Drainage tubes (myringotomy).
+If your child has recurring ear infections that do not respond to antibiotics, or if the fluid in the ear affects his hearing, your doctor may suggest putting in drainage tubes.
 During this surgery, which requires general anesthesia, the surgeon inserts a small drainage tube through the eardrum.
 Fluid behind the eardrum can drain out, equalizing the pressure between the middle and outer ear, which should improve your child's hearing.
 The tubes usually come out on their own as your child grows and the drainage holes heal.

 If ear infections persist after age 4, your doctor may suggest having your child's adenoids (tonsils) removed.